 Once you have all the information, be ready with a ‘Prevention Plan’, and communicate critical Covid-19 information to guests and staff.

-Since Covid-19 is here to stay for at least a few months, you need to implement certain measures to keep people on your property safe.
-Social distancing, i.e., maintaining a distance of 3 meters from anyone, is a critical step in preventing an outbreak.
+Since Covid-19 is here to stay for a while longer, possibly for several years, you need to implement certain measures to keep people on your property safe.
+Social distancing, i.e., maintaining a distance of 2 meters from anyone, is a critical step in preventing an outbreak.

 Needless to say, your local health organisation’s protocols should be displayed in all guestrooms and public areas.
 It would help people focus on critical steps to be taken for health and safety.